 Programs and Requirements

-The University offers undergraduate bachelor's degree programs in liberal arts and in professional studies, and bachelor of science degrees in education for teacher certification.
-Visit Programs and Degrees for the list of programs and areas of concentration and minors.
+The University offers undergraduate bachelor's degree programs in liberal arts, professional studies, and education for teacher certification.
+In addition, there are also several certificate and post-baccalaureate teacher certification programs.
+Visit Programs and Degrees for the list of majors, areas of concentration, and minors.

 The Southern community values education for its ability to enrich and change students' lives.
 We want our students to embrace their own principles from a knowledgeable position and to carry their University experience beyond the boundaries of Southern's campus.
 Consequently, we aspire to graduate enthusiastic and serious learners who, as critical inquirers, can find and evaluate evidence, can articulate and examine their own evolving values, and can continue to transform their lives by pursuing lifelong learning.